canonical/lxd/doc/rest-api.md

 it to empty will usually do the trick, but there are cases where PATCH won't work and PUT needs to be used instead.

+## instances, containers and virtual-machines
+This documentation will always show paths such as `/1.0/instances/...`.
+Those are fairly new, introduced with LXD 3.19 when virtual-machine support.

+Older releases that only supported containers will instead use the exact same API at `/1.0/containers/...`.

+For backward compatibility reasons, LXD does still expose and support that `/1.0/containers` API, though for the sake of brevity, we decided not to double-document everything below.

+An additional endpoint at `/1.0/virtual-machines` is also present and much like `/1.0/containers` will only show you instances of that type.

 ## API structure
  * [`/`](#)
    * [`/1.0`](#10)